-Exterior finish materials Must be the same or visually match in type, size and placement, the exterior finish material of the primary structure OR Siding made from wood or composite boards.
+Exterior finish materials Must be the same or visually match in type, size and placement, the exterior finish material of the primary structure OR Siding made from wood, or composite boards, vinyl or aluminum products.
+Siding must be a shingle pattern or in a horizontal clapboard or shiplap pattern ≤ 6 inches in width.
 Horizontal lap siding between three (3) to eight (8) inches wide (the visible portion once installed).
-Roof pitch Predominant roof pitch must be the same as the predominant roof pitch of the primary structure OR Roof pitch must be at least 6/12

-Trim Must be the same in type, size, and location as the trim used on the primary structure OR All window trim must be at least 3 inches wide Eaves Same projection distance as primary structure OR All eaves project at least 12 inches from the building walls
+Roof pitch Predominant roof pitch must be the same as the predominant roof pitch of the primary structure OR Roof pitch must be at least 6/12 Trim Must be the same in type, size, and location as the trim used on the primary structure OR All windows and door trim must be at least 3.5 inches wide Eaves Same projection distance as primary structure OR All eaves project at least 1 foot 12 inches from the building walls